-Firefighters battle blaze at Tokyo's Tsukiji fishmarket, world's biggest
+Tokyo firefighters battle blaze at world's biggest fish market

 2 Min Read

-TOKYO (Reuters) - Dozens of firefighters battled a major blaze on Thursday at Tokyo's Tsukiji fishmarket, the world's largest and one of the capital's most popular tourist sites, media said.
+TOKYO (Reuters) - Dozens of Tokyo firefighters were battling a blaze on Thursday at the world's largest fish market and one of the capital's most popular tourist sites, as grey smoke billowed over the city.

-There were no immediate reports of injuries or people trapped, the reports said.
+There were no immediate reports of injuries or people trapped, media said.

+The 80-year-old Tsukiji fish market draws tens of thousands of visitors a year to its warren of stalls laden with exotic species of fish and fresh sushi, part of a tourism boom that is a key part of Prime Minister Shinzo Abe's economic plan.

-The fire broke out just before 5:00 p.m. local time (0800 GMT) and some 30 fire trucks were on the scene.
-Clouds of grayish smoke billowed into the air, but efforts to extinguish the flames were hampered by the area's narrow streets and tight-knit buildings.
+The fire broke out just before 5 p.m. and some 44 fire trucks were on the scene.
+But efforts to contain the flames were hampered by the area's narrow streets and tight-knit buildings.

 The fire was in Tsukiji's "outer" market - an area packed with informal restaurants where tourists can tuck into fresh seafood plates and sushi.